HPC User Report from B. Becit (Professorship of Theoretical Chemistry)

 All MD simulations were performed with LAMMPS software.
 Free energy for the interaction of two identical colloidal silica nanoparticles were calculated with Collective Variable (colvar) module of LAMMPS.
 For necessary pre/post processing, WHAM code, implementations on LAMMPS were employed.
 Due to size of the simulation box and requirements of carried calculations, parallel computing was highly necessary throughout the work.

-With this work using RRZE’s HPC system, we succesfully modelled characterization of mesoporous silica.
+With this work using RRZE’s HPC system, we successfully modelled characterization of mesoporous silica.
 By modelling mechanisms of , first, association of two colloid silica and following ripening reactions, our simulation unravel atomic-scale details of nature of cavities/pores formation and surface/interface properties.

 B. Becit, D. Zahn: Molecular Mechanisms of Mesoporous Silica Formation from Colloidal Silica; in preparation